facebookarchive/react-360/README.md

 npm start
 ```

 When the server has booted, you can access your application by navigating to `http://localhost:8081/vr/` in your web browser.
-Your application's code can be found in `index.vr.js`, and you can learn more about available framework features by diving into our documentation.
+Your application's code can be found in `index.vr.js`, and you can learn more about available framework features by diving into our [documentation](https://facebookincubator.github.io/react-vr/).

+## Opening Issues

+If you encounter a bug with React VR we would like to hear about it.
+Search the [existing issues](https://github.com/facebookincubator/react-vr/issues) and try to make sure your problem doesn’t already exist before opening a new issue.
+It’s helpful if you include the version of React VR, Browser, and OS you’re using.
+Please include a stack trace and reduced repro case when appropriate.

 ## Will My Web Browser Support My VR Headset?